dlemm/dotfiles/README.md

-# Bens's dotfiles
+# Dennis's dotfiles

 This repo contains *my* dotfiles.
-It is heavily based on [necolas](https://github.com/necolas/dotfiles)'s and it's also still work in progress.
+It is heavily based on [Ben](https://github.com/bezoerb/dotfiles)'s and it is going to  stay in a work in progress mode.

 ## Main differences